NFL 2K (video game)

+Gameplay

+NFL 2K lets players choose from a large selection of plays, run an offense or defense, and execute actions such as passing, running, receiving, tackling, and special‑teams attempts.
+The passing system allows quarterbacks to distribute the ball to receivers, while the running game has most carries limited to short gains of a few yards.
+Players can create custom plays, track statistics, trade players, build fantasy teams, and use the VMU to select plays privately, all within stadium environments that support a full season of football activities.

 Reception

 The game received "universal acclaim" according to the review aggregation website GameRankings.
 Chris Charla of NextGen called it "A visual masterpiece, and a great football game that will, and should, sell systems."
 In Japan, where the game was ported for release on January 20, 2000, Famitsu gave it a score of 34 out of 40.

 The Rookie of GamePro said in one review, "If you own a Dreamcast and love football, you'd be an absolute fool to pass up this game.
 Even though you won't find a franchise mode in this year's version, NFL 2K is a deep football sim that'll satisfy any pigskin junkie."
 (Note: GamePro gave the game two 5/5 scores for graphics and sound, 4/5 for control, and 4.5/5 for fun factor in one review.)
 Scary Larry said in another review, "who wins the gridiron war?
 It comes down to this: Madden is the best playing game in town, with incredible depth and superior football skills, but NFL 2K is the way to go if you're undecided, because the graphics, sound, and sheer fun of the game far surpass Madden and GameDay."
 (Note: GamePro gave the game three 5/5 scores for graphics, sound, and fun factor, and 4.5/5 for control in another review.)

 The game was a finalist for the "Console Sports Game of the Year", "Outstanding Achievement in Sound Design", "Outstanding Achievement in Visual Engineering", and "Outstanding Achievement in Game Play Engineering" awards at the AIAS' 3rd Annual Interactive Achievement Awards, all of which went to Knockout Kings 2000, Medal of Honor, Unreal Tournament, and The Sims, respectively.
 The game was also a nominee for CNET Gamecenters 1999 "Dreamcast" award, which went to Soulcalibur.

 The game sold 800,000 units.
+NFL 2K ultimately sold 1 million units.